Maheshbabu9199/Deep-Learning-Projects/Scenario01/README.md

 ## For running the above code

-Install the requirements.txt libraries
-Download the dataset from the url: https://www.kaggle.com/datasets/alxmamaev/flowers-recognition Extract and store initially all the flowers images in the flowers folder.
+Install the requirements.txt libraries by running the command pip install -r requirements.txt Extract and store initially all the flowers images in the flowers folder once it is downloaded from the above url.
 Take this folder as base and change the necessary path's in the code and then run the scenario01.ipynb file.